 There is a lack of people who are different in the full meaning of that word, who demonstrate these differences without shame, but also without aggression.
 Our society lacks the Arabs or the Africans.
 We lack the energy of immigrants who decide to leave everything behind and start again, we lack their angst and drive.
 Maybe it is because of this longing I feel so comfortable at the Stadion Dziesięciolecia.
 In terms of diversity Poland is pathetic.
 A white, Catholic society unified by similar behaviours and similar beliefs.
 This silent understanding, this "normality" are horrible.
 There are no minorities or majorities, there is a more and less wealthy homogenate.
 This is where Polish racism and intolerance come from.

 The palm showed the value of a positive antic, of a sudden surge of imagination; it was able to unite many people.
 It quickly turned out that it wasn't only about the Jewish issue.
-The palm is not a product of the so-called "Holocaust industry".
 The problem is here and now, it exists in our environment, society, the general atmosphere where "different" views don't have a right to be.
 There is no room for this especially in the public sphere.
 Lech Kaczyński, during his tenure as the president of Warsaw, was equally zealous to eradicate the palm and the Gay Equality Parade - "When it comes to the palm we are still bound by the contract but after it expires, ideas of this kind will not be accepted", he said.The palm tree in Warsaw, as a sign of everything that escapes our way of reasoning, is a groove.
 The transferring of an object typical for the tropics to the cold, wintertime Warsaw may have simply been an absurd gesture - "someone's gone nuts and planted an artificial palm tree" - but from the very beginning the project came to be perceived in the context of the place's history.

 In a less literal way, the palm tree relates to the idiomatic expression that Poles use to describe something unthinkable, something outside of reason, something idiotic - "palma odbiła" / "hit by a palm tree".